gvieri/coviutil/README.md

 #coviutil

 Stand for Corona Virus (COVID-19)` Utilities.
-I want to have some data in tables.
+I want to have some data in tables (I love tabular format).
 So I written some code.

 License: GPL v 2.0.